brunocabezas/fragil-web/README.md

 This will start 3 services

-- elm, on port 8000, changes will be displayed after refreshing the app
+- `elm`: Elm app (on port 8000), changes are reflected after refreshing the page
-- KeystoneJS
+- `keystonejs`: KeystoneJS (on port 3000)
-- mongodb
+- `mongodb`: MongoDB server (on port 27017)

-this will be available through the docker machine
+Depending on your docker installation, services will be available on `localhost` or trough the docker machine.

 You can also initiate each service separately by: